-Space connects the global community in many ways.
-And in many ways, Florida connects the global community to space.
+Space is the universal connection shared by the entire global community and in many ways, Florida connects the global community to space.

-Since 1965, when the first international telecommunications satellite was launched from Cape Canaveral, the State of Florida has played a crucial role in all the ways that space has become integrated into the world's economy.
-Florida has attracted companies that construct rockets and spacecraft, launch them, recover them, refurbish them, and launch them again, and again... all within the State of Florida.
+Since 1965, when the first international telecommunications satellite was launched from Cape Canaveral, the State of Florida has played a pivotal role in integrating space and making it inseparable to the state, national, and world economy.

-On May 30, 2020, American astronauts were launched on American rockets from American soil once again.
+On May 30, 2020, American astronauts were launched on American Rockets from American soil once again.
 The NASA Crew Dragon spacecraft was the first crewed orbital spaceflight launched from the United States since the final Space Shuttle mission in 2011.
 It was launched from historic Launch Complex 39A.